-Robert’s notable recent experience includes serving on Weil teams representing:
+Robert’s notable recent experience on Weil teams includes:

-- Carlyle Group in a seminal business litigation in Delaware Chancery Court arising out of the triggering of a material adverse effects clause in a deal negotiation in the wake of the COVID-19 pandemic.
+- Winning a significant victory in Delaware Chancery Court on behalf of Carlyle Group in a seminal business litigation arising out of the triggering of a material adverse effects clause in a deal negotiation in the wake of the COVID-19 pandemic.

-Robert also maintains an active pro bono practice, including serving as a member of the Weil team that, in June 2020, won a significant victory against the Small Business Administration that helped to obtain loan forgiveness for myriad small business owners with prior criminal history struggling with the impact of the COVID-19 crisis.
+- Winning a significant victory against the Small Business Administration in a case under the Administrative Procedure Act that helped to obtain loan forgiveness for small business owners with prior criminal history struggling with the impact of the COVID-19 crisis.

 Prior to joining Weil, Robert clerked for Justice Elena Kagan of the United States Supreme Court.
 He also previously served as a law clerk for Judge David Tatel of the U.S. Court of Appeals for the D.C.
 Circuit and Judge J. Paul Oetken of the U.S. District Court for the Southern District of New York.